apache/activemq-artemis/docs/user-manual/en/connection-ttl.md

 when you are finished using them.

-If you fail to do so, Apache ActiveMQ Artemis will detect this at garbage collection time, and log a warning similar to the following in the logs (If you are using JMS the warning will involve a JMS connection not a client session):
+If you fail to do so, Apache ActiveMQ Artemis will detect this at garbage collection time, and log a warning (If you are using JMS the warning will involve a JMS connection).

-    [Finalizer] 20:14:43,244 WARNING [org.apache.activemq.artemis.core.client.impl.DelegatingSession]  I'm closing a ClientSession you left open.
-Please make sure you close all ClientSessions explicitly before let ting them go out of scope!
-    [Finalizer] 20:14:43,244 WARNING [org.apache.activemq.artemis.core.client.impl.DelegatingSession]  The session you didn't close was created here: java.lang.Exception
-       at org.apache.activemq.artemis.core.client.impl.DelegatingSession.<init>(DelegatingSession.java:83)
-       at org.acme.yourproject.YourClass (YourClass.java:666)

 Apache ActiveMQ Artemis will then close the connection / client session for you.